← Back to Case Studies

 0

 Critical findings.
 Zero Pillar 2 capital escalation.
-Two minor observations, both closed within ITR window.
+Minor observations, all planned to be closed within ITR window.

 The FORTRESS positions manifested in three day-to-day mechanics: